Sow the Seeds of Victory! Posters from the Food Administration During World War I

-- Inform students that the posters they analyzed in Activity 2 are available online in the Archival Research Catalog (ARC), and that there are many more.
-Introduce students to research using ARC located at www.archives.gov/research_room/arc/index.html.
+- Inform students that the posters they analyzed in Activity 2 are available online in the National Archives Catalog , and that there are many more.
+Introduce students to research using the National Archives Catalog located at www.archives.gov/research/search/.
 Require pairs of students to access the site and to locate five other posters that the U. S. Food Administration created.
 Ask students to list and identify all symbols of patriotism that appear in the posters.
 Lead a class discussion about the posters.

 Design a Poster

 - Assign students to design a poster for the U.S. Food Administration that conveys the emotions they believe most likely to result in an American's responding by saving food.
 Display these around the classroom.

 - Require each student to locate an article in a professional historical journal